 In fact, the Data and Marketing Association report that 44.4% of retailers have increased catalog circulation in just the last year.

-But most marketing and sales managers are still figuring out how catalogs play into the buyer's journey and how to make online retail catalogs relevant in 2018.
+But most marketing and sales managers are still figuring out how catalogs play into the buyer's journey and how to make retail catalogs relevant in the digital age.

-So, today I'd like to go over 5 actionable steps you can take to improve the relevance of your retail catalogs in your digital marketing and help you reach the audience you want.
+So, today I'd like to go over 5 actionable steps you can take to improve the relevance of your catalog marketing game and help you reach the audience you want.

 #1 INSPIRE YOUR READERS TO BUILD TRUST